duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 Given these dangers and challenges, its simply not feasible for humans to disassemble each battery pack so its more practical right now to just either burn or shred the battery packs whole.

 #### Why Autonomous Robots?
-Autonomous robots offer a promising solution by enabling direct recycling of battery packs.
+Autonomous robots offer a promising solution by enabling automated disassembly of battery packs.
 Robots are well suited for dangerous jobs dealing with high voltage electricity and hazardous materials, removing the risk to human workers.

 Overcoming the challenge of fastener defeating calls for intelligent and adaptive robotics that can learn on the job, from other robots in a network as well as from humans, videos and product documentation.